 “Look!”
 Says Little D, holding up a tiny stick.
 “This one is from a baby zombie!”

 “Yes, those are especially dangerous,” I say.
 “They look so cute and harmless that you don’t realize you’re in danger until they attack.”

 Shortly thereafter, we’re walking past the dog park and I say “I see the zombie-hunting canine corps are training hard.”
-Little A looks at the dogs playing and nods approvingly, with the air of an officer overseeing his troops.
+Little A looks at the dogs playing and nods approvingly, with the air of an officer overseeing her troops.
 “Big dogs, little dogs, they all have different skills,” I add.